 generous of spirit.
 When snow falls in Queensland, many grown-ups pack up their

-cars with warm cloths, hot drinks, children, and excitement and head for the snow
+cars with warm cloths, hot drinks, children, and excitement and head for the

 Snow In South East Queensland